Student Complaint Policy

 EXCEPTION TO POLICY

 This Policy is not applicable to situations that are governed by other policies, for example, grade appeals and complaints of sexual harassment.
 Complaints of sexual harassment is governed by the Title IX policy.
 Other examples of exceptions to the complaint Policy include, but are not limited to, race discrimination, Code of Conduct violations, and ADA Reasonable Accommodations requests and complaints.

-Additionally, this Policy is separate and distinct from the Touro College or program-specific grade appeals policies.
-Therefore, this Policy may not be used for appealing grades, dismissals, or academic decisions by any Touro College program.
+Additionally, this Policy is separate and distinct from the Touro University or program-specific grade appeals policies.
+Therefore, this Policy may not be used for appealing grades, dismissals, or academic decisions by any Touro University program.
 Such appeals are governed by the Student Handbook or Catalog for the program in which the student is enrolled.

 ATTEMPT TO RESOLVE THE MATTER THROUGH INFORMAL RESOLUTION

-Direct Discussion: Students wishing to grieve an alleged violation of the College’s policies should first attempt to resolve the matter through informal resolution.
+Direct Discussion: Students wishing to grieve an alleged violation of the University's policies should first attempt to resolve the matter through informal resolution.
 In order to do so, the student should first contact the person responsible for the matter being grieved (the respondent) and attempt to resolve the complaint informally, within thirty (30) days of any occurrence giving rise to the complaint or the time they could reasonably have learned of such occurrence.

 Informal Mediation: At the request of the student or respondent, the Office of Ombudsman shall arrange for a meeting of the parties, attend such meeting(s), and attempt to aid in the resolution of the complaint.
-Discussions with the Ombudsman are confidential in nature, and therefore informal mediation does not constitute notification to the College of the complaint.
+Discussions with the Ombudsman are confidential in nature, and therefore informal mediation does not constitute notification to the University of the complaint.

 Advisement: Students uncertain about how to proceed may consult the Office of Institutional Compliance who shall identify the Ombudsman.